 UNIVERSITE PARIS XII VAL DE MARNE UPEC France

 GLOBAL ALLIANCE OF MENTAL ILLNESS ADVOCACY NETWORKS

-– To consult and discuss the current state of the art of depression treatment with national and European stakeholders, including representatives of patient organisations for depression.
+– To consult and discuss the current state of the art of depression treatment with national and European stakeholders, including representatives of patient organisations.

 – To assess patients’ needs and preferences for Internet-based treatments for depression